Solar updraft tower: History and progress

 In 1982, a small-scale experimental model of a solar draft tower was built in Manzanares, Ciudad Real, 150 km south of Madrid, Spain at 39°02′34.45″N 3°15′12.21″W. The power plant operated for approximately eight years.
 The tower's guy-wires were not protected against corrosion and failed due to rust and storm winds.
 The tower blew over and was decommissioned in 1989.

 Inexpensive materials were used in order to evaluate their performance.
 The solar tower was built of iron plating only 1.25 mm thick under the direction of a German engineer, Jörg Schlaich.
 The project was funded by the German government.

 The chimney had a height of 195 m and a diameter of 10 m with a collection area (greenhouse) of 4.6 ha and a diameter of 244 m, obtaining a maximum power output of about 50 kW.
 Various materials were used for testing, such as single or double glazing or plastic (which turned out not to be durable enough).
 One section was used as an actual greenhouse.
-During its operation, 180 sensors measured inside and outside temperature, humidity and wind speed data was collected on a second-by-second basis.
+During its operation, 180 sensors measured inside and outside temperature, collecting humidity and wind speed data on a second-by-second basis.
 This experimental setup did not sell energy.

 In December 2010, a tower in Jinshawan in Inner Mongolia, China started operation, producing 200 kilowatts.
 The 1.38 billion RMB (USD 208 million) project was started in May 2009.
 It was intended to cover 277 ha and produce 27.5 MW by 2013, but had to be scaled back.
 The solar chimney plant was expected to improve the climate by covering loose sand, restraining sandstorms.
 Critics have said that the 50m tall tower is too short to work properly and that it was a mistake to use glass in metal frames for the collector, as many of them cracked and shattered in the heat.

 A proposal to construct a solar updraft tower in Fuente el Fresno, Ciudad Real, Spain, entitled Ciudad Real Torre Solar would be the first of its kind in the European Union and would stand 750 m tall, covering an area of 350 ha.

 It is expected to produce 40 MW.
-At that height, it would be nearly twice as tall as the Belmont TV Mast, which was once the tallest structure in the European Union, before being shortened by 24 meter.
+At that height, it would be nearly twice as tall as the Belmont TV Mast, which was once the tallest structure in the European Union, before being shortened by 24 metres.

 In 2001, EnviroMission proposed to build a solar updraft tower power generating plant known as Solar Tower Buronga near Buronga, New South Wales.
 The company did not complete the project.
 They have plans for a similar plant in Arizona, and most recently (December 2013) in Texas, but there is no sign of 'breaking ground' in any of Enviromission's proposals.

 In December 2011, Hyperion Energy, controlled by Western Australians Tony Sage and Dallas Dempster, was reported to be planning to build a 1-km-tall solar updraft tower near Meekatharra to supply power to Mid-West mining projects.